Citizenship

 Ultimate comparison of Golden Visa programs

-Ample opportunities for business development.
-Entrepreneurs can open new sales channels abroad and expand their business.
-It is possible to open accounts in reliable banks and work with partners without currency control.
-In the Caribbean, such as St Lucia, there is an opportunity to invest in a local business, obtain citizenship, and have a good return on investment.
+1. Ample opportunities for business development.
+Entrepreneurs can explore new sales channels abroad and expand their businesses.
+It is possible to open accounts in reliable banks and work with partners without currency controls.
+In the Caribbean, such as in St Lucia, there are opportunities to invest in local businesses, obtain citizenship, and enjoy a good return on investment.

-Visa-free travel.
-The second passport of Caribbean countries, for example, Grenada, allows visa-free entry to more than 140 states.
-European citizenship opens visa-free entry to more than 170 countries, such as Germany, France, Italy and others.
+2. Visa-free travel.
+A second passport of Caribbean countries, like Grenada, allows visa-free entry to more than 145 states.
+European citizenship opens visa-free access to more than 170 countries.

 UK, Schengen Area, Singapore, Hong Kong, China